mrbar42/websocket-agent/README.md

  - ` disconnected` - emitted every time the connection to the server is disconnected
  - ` reconnected`- emitted every time the socket had reconnected after disconnecting
  - ` ready` - emitted once a connection to the server has been established and a validation message successfully traveled to the server and back
- - ` authorized` - emitted every time the client authorizes itself with the server - its the client parallel of server's `agentAuthorized`
- - ` confLoaded` - emitted every time conf has been loaded successfully (after calling .conf method)

 ## Error handling